parashardhapola/scarf/docs/source/vignettes/basic_tutorial_scRNAseq.md

 ```

-Download the data from 10x's website using the `fetch_dataset` function.
+Download the count matrix from 10x's website using the `fetch_dataset` function.
 This is a convenience function that stores URLs of datasets that can be downloaded.
 The `save_path` parameter allows the data to be saved to a location of choice.

 ```python
 scarf.fetch_dataset('tenx_5K_pbmc_rnaseq', save_path='scarf_datasets')